ojncglg/police_roster/README.md

 <br/>

 Here we are thinking about mainly UI/UX.
-What is information is most important to my end user?
+What information is most important to my end user?
 How does that change as the workout progress?
 How is my UI going to improve their workout? etc ...

-Our larger components are going to be `Stopwatch`, `Countdown`, `XY`, and `TABATA`, but you can imagine that we have common functionality.
+Our larger components are going to be `Stopwatch`, `Countdown`, `XY`, and `TABATA`, but you can imagine that they have common functionality.
 An example is a start button.
 All timers are going to have to have a way to start.
 Our goal is to take these large components and extract common functionality into smaller components.
 We might have a `Button` component that is shared by all of our timers and it might have a prop that we pass in that changes the background color in order to create a start `Button` and a stop `Button`.

 ## Deliverable

 1. Create generic components that are going to be used by your timers.
 The most basic ones, but not limited to, are going to be a `Button`, `Input`, `DisplayTime`, `DisplayRounds`, and `Panel` (that handles layout of your timer).
-2. Assemble your timers using these generic.
+2. Assemble your timers using these generic components.
 They should render below your documentation.

 ```